-If you're moving a long distance and the movers are charging you by weight, make sure you carefully sort through your books and determine what you really want to keep and pay to move.
+When it comes to moving, books can be a real pain.
+If you're moving a long distance, and movers are charging you by weight, make sure you carefully sort through your books and determine what you really want to keep and pay to move.
 Books are heavy.
 Even paperbacks can add up to weigh a lot.
-And if you're like me, you tend to accumulate an entire library over a short time, so find a good home for them and know that someone else will be getting just as much joy from reading them as you did.
+If you're like most readers, you tend to accumulate an entire library over a short time, so find a good home for them and know that someone else will be getting just as much joy from reading them as you did.

 Secure the Bottom of the Box

 Once you've decided which books you're moving, make sure you use the right box.
 You want to make sure that the box will support the weight and be free from any type of water damage.
 If you're packing with used boxes, make sure the inside is clean and dry.
 Grab your packing supplies and tape the bottom and check to make sure it's secure.